mdennis281/Python-Cloudflare-DNS-External-IP-Synchronizer/README.md

 ```
 (requirements.txt located in the "src" folder if you have issues with versioning)

-You should now be good run "main.py" in the "src" folder.
+You should now be good to run "main.py" in the "src" folder.

 If it's not working, a good place to start is checking the log file you specified in the ini folder (should be created automatically).